Medical Leave Policy for Students

 McNeese is committed to the success of all students, including those with mental or physical health conditions.
 McNeese expects all students to have the willingness and ability to maintain a reasonable concern for the welfare of themselves and others, and to seek appropriate resources when they experience difficulties.

-Students have the right to request a medical leave of absence in order to appropriately tend to psychological or physical illnesses that otherwise significantly limit their ability to function appropriately or safely.
+Students have the right to request a medical leave of absence to appropriately tend to psychological or physical illnesses that otherwise significantly limit their ability to function appropriately or safely.

-Voluntary Leave: If the leave is for a brief duration (e.g. a few days to 1-2 weeks), then a student could speak with their assigned professors/instructors about making up missed work while still remaining actively enrolled—this option is up to the discretion of the instructor/professor, bearing in mind that the academic integrity of the course material must be maintained.
+Voluntary Leave: If the leave is for a brief duration (e.g., a few days to 1-2 weeks), then a student could speak with their assigned instructors about making up missed work while remaining actively enrolled—this option is up to the discretion of the instructor, bearing in mind that the academic integrity of the course material must be maintained.

-Dangerous or disruptive behavior can include threatening or actually engaging in behavior that:
+Dangerous or disruptive behavior can include threatening or engaging in behavior that:

-- poses harm to one’s self or demonstrates an inability to care for one’s self,
+- Poses harm to oneself or demonstrates an inability to care for oneself;

-- substantially interferes with the educational experience of others (including residential living),
+- Substantially interferes with the educational experience of others (including residential living); or

 Failure of a student to respond in a timely manner or otherwise participate in the involuntary medical leave process shall not invalidate or delay any action made or taken by the University.
 If the student chooses to appeal the University’s decision, they must provide this appeal to the dean of student services within seven class days.
-The appeal will be reviewed by a committee which may be comprised of the following campus professionals: Director of the Counseling Center, Title IX Coordinator, Director of the Office of Accessibility Services, and other appropriate campus constituents.
+The appeal will be reviewed by a committee which may be comprised of the following campus professionals: director of the counseling center, Title IX coordinator, director of accessibility services, and other appropriate campus constituents.
 A student’s appeal should include information/evidence demonstrating that they are well enough to remain in the University environment.

-If medical withdrawal occurs (voluntary or involuntary), the student must reapply to the University in order to enroll again.
-Reapplying to the university should include documentation from a relevant medical provider verifying compliance with treatment recommendations while on leave or withdrawal, and a statement that the student can carry out the academic requirements and expectations of University life.
+If medical withdrawal occurs (voluntary or involuntary), the student must reapply to the University to enroll again.
+When reapplying to the University, the student must include documentation from a relevant medical provider verifying compliance with treatment recommendations while on leave or withdrawal, and a statement that the student can carry out the academic requirements and expectations of University life.